bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part2.md

 For the tutorial application, we have the application source code and it is easy to modify the OpenCL kernel code and rebuild, but this isn't always the case.
 If it is not easy to modify the kernel and rebuild, we can [Dump and Inject](https://github.com/intel/opencl-intercept-layer/blob/master/docs/injecting_programs.md) the modified OpenCL kernel code instead.

-To do this, we will first set the control `DumpProgramSource` and re-run the tutorial application.
+To do this, we will first enable the control `DumpProgramSource` and re-run the tutorial application.
-After setting this control we should see output like the following in our log:
+After enabling this control we should see output like the following in our log:

 ```
 Dumping program to file (inject): /home/bashbaug/CLIntercept_Dump/sinjulia/CLI_0000_B823BE28_source.cl